 When you do a wildlife safari, you will be inside a vehicle.
 You can place a bean bag on the window and place your camera and lens set up on it.

 Here, the driving skill of the safari vehicle driver comes into the picture.
-You can guide him so that the camera position comes at eye level with your wildlife subject.
+You can guide him to position yourself at eye level camera angle with your wildlife subject.

 3. Birds Perched on a Tree 🦜🌳

 When the birds are perched on the branches of the tree, never go and stand at the bottom of the tree to take the shot.
 You will not get an eye level view here.
 You will only get a worms eye view, which will not work for capturing beautiful bird portraits.